Torelli loci, product cycles, and the homomorphism conjecture for $\mathcal{A}_g$: Tautological projections on Xgs to Ag

 and, therefore, also holds in the Chow ring of $X^s$.
 The symmetric property of $\theta\in \CH^1(X)$ is used here to calculate $\varphi^*\theta$ in Chow: \end{proof}

 \begin{prop} The ring $\R^*(X^s)$ is Gorenstein, with respect to the integration map, with socle in degree $gs$ generated by

 \end{prop} \begin{proof} By Proposition \ref{p32}, it suffices to show that $\inv$ is Gorenstein.
-We decompose the cohomology $\mathsf H^*(X^s, \mathbb Q)$ into sums of irreducible representations of $\Sp(V),$ with $\inv$ occurring as the invariant summand.
+Since $\Sp(V)$ is reductive, we can decompose the cohomology $\mathsf H^*(X^s, \mathbb Q)$ into sums of irreducible representations, with $\inv$ occurring as the invariant summand.
 The top degree part $\mathsf H^{2gs}(X^s)$ has rank $1$ and is spanned by the $\Sp(V)$-invariant class

 Since the intersection pairing on $\mathsf H^*(X^s,\mathbb{Q})$ is perfect, the restriction to the invariant summand must also be perfect.
 Hence, $\inv$ is Gorenstein. \end{proof}

 The integration map $\R^{gs} (X^s)\rightarrow \mathbb Q$ has a useful interpretation as follows.
 Let $\mathsf{Sym}^2(s)$ be the set of unordered pairs $I=\{i, j\}$ with $1\leq i, j\leq s$, where repetitions $i=j$ are allowed.
 For any assignment we obtain a tautological monomial in $\R^*(X^s)$: